 • Sort each column by clicking on the header.
 Hovering over the bars brings up tool tips that provide more detail about the prediction.

-The Trouble Spots or Incidents Trend widget is at the bottom of the Data Window.
-This charts the best prediction for past model runs, colorized by the threshold colors, with a gray plot overlaid showing the 80% probability of exceedance (low) forecast and the 20% probability of exceedance (high) forecast.
+The Incidents or Customers Out Trend widget is at the bottom of the Data Window.
+This charts the best prediction for past model runs, colorized by the threshold colors showing the 80% probability of exceedance (low) forecast and the 20% probability of exceedance (high) forecast.
 Users can view how model predictions trend over time, from initial event creation to event start time.
-Dates/times are in local time, with 4 updates per day.
+Dates/times are in local time.

 Map Window

-The Map Window shows the spatial distribution of predicted outages.
+The Map Window shows the spatial distribution of predicted incidents or outages.

 The impacted regions are color coded based on the best prediction value.
 Hover over the region to display the best, high, and low predictions, as well as the color scale.